ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 ![](./images/prod-vars.png)

-2. Update the pipeline YAMl to use the newly created variable group.
+2. Update the pipeline YAML to use the newly created variable group.

 ![](./images/update-var-name.png)